luyise/Coq/README.md

-# Rel
+# Coq
-An implementation of relatives number in Coq
+Personnal experimentations with the proof assistant